 Junior ISA tax advantages may depend on your individual circumstances and tax rules may change in the future.

 If your child does not qualify because they have already used their Junior ISA allowance for the tax year or they have a CTF that they do not wish to transfer into a Junior ISA, then there are several other ways to access the long-term growth potential of the M&G fund range.
 This can be done by:

 We are unable to give financial advice.
 If you are unsure about the suitability of your investment, speak to your financial adviser.
-The value of investments will fluctuate, which will cause fund prices to fall as well as rise and you may not get back the original amount you invested.
+The value of the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.